birc-hpc/planning/docs/week-3/programming.md

 done
 ```

+This expansion syntax also allows for step sizes, `{from..to..step}`, so the following will go through the numbers five to fifty in steps of five:

 ```bash
 for i in {5..50..5}; do
     echo $i
 done
 ```

+If you are familiar with C-family languages, you also get the syntax for that.
+It is less elegant, in my opinion, but it will perhaps be familiar to you.
+This will run through the numbers from zero up to (but not including) ten:

 ```bash
 for (( i=0; i < 10; i++ )); do